-We currently house over 50 snakes at our main care facility in Snohomish where there are several different rooms dedicated to these animals.
+We currently house over 50 snakes at our main care facility in Snohomish, WA where there are several different rooms dedicated to these animals.
 There is an ICU and quarantine area separate from the long term residents.
-There are separate rooms housing several varieties of species.
+Additionally there are separate rooms housing several varieties of species.

 The Snohomish location specializes in the care of the larger species of boas and pythons.
-We have a second location in Clarkston, WA where most of the smaller snakes like the colubrids are kept.
+We have a second location in Clarkston, WA where most of the smaller snakes such as the colubrids are kept.

 The Snake Haus animals are grouped into categories based on their behavior and handle-ability.
-Each animal has a number at the top of their page.
-This tells you what level they are. (under construction)
+Most animals have a number at the top of their page.
+This tells you what level they are.

-All of the animals go through a 3 month long quarantine period when they first arrive.
+All of the animals go through a 3-month long quarantine period when they first arrive.
 During that period they go through health checks (and treatment if necessary), behavioral assessments, and training/socialization.
-After completion of the 3 month quarantine period we decide what level of exposure they can handle.
-We have several different levels of animal – follow the link above to read about the levels.
+After completion of the 3-month quarantine period, we decide what level of exposure they can handle.
+We have several different levels of animal: Follow the link below to read about the various levels.

 Current residents at Snake Haus include numerous types of boas and pythons, as well as some colubrids at Snake Haus East.
 Our facilities are not yet open to the public but you can visit the animals here.
-Try exploring each category below to discover and learn about the different types of snakes we have.
-If you know which of our animals you are looking for you can use the Search option on the Menu, or find them in the Animal Index.
-If you don’t know who you are looking for peruse the pages below to find someone that fascinates you.
+Explore each category below to discover and learn about the different types of snakes we have.
+If you know which of our animals you are looking for you can use the Search option on the Menu or find them in the Animal Index.
+If you don’t know who you are looking for, peruse the pages below to find someone that fascinates you.
 Enjoy!

 Boas are a large and diverse group that contains some of the most commonly neglected animals.
 Boas such as the common boa, or Columbian boa, are often sold in pet stores as little babies without any information about how to care for them properly, how long they can live, and how big they can get.